Cambridge Consort

 Competition Winner

-THE CAMBRIDGE CONSORT gave lectures, seminars, and workshops in the performance of early music.
+The Cambridge Consort gave lectures, seminars, and workshops in the performance of early music.
 In conjunction with its normal concert programs, the Consort's members, singly and in teams, gave lecture-demonstrations concerning their instruments, coached beginning and advanced singers and players, discussed problems of editing and interpreting older music, and organized informal ensemble sessions.

 Competition